YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Ancillary models for transfer learning

-The inference pipeline works the same way as before, but is applied to the smaller LDEV cube instead to monitor for blatant overtraining.
-The objectness selection threshold is optimized against the LDEV score.
+The inference pipeline works the same way as before, and periodic predictions over the LDEV cube were used to monitor for blatant overtraining.
+The objectness selection threshold was optimized against the LDEV score for each model.
 We summarize LDEV scorer-based results in Table~\ref{table:main_cube_train_scores}.
-Due to the small number of LDEV sources, the scores we obtain are difficult to compare and likely sensitive to retraining variability.
-Still, we observe a clear 5\% score improvement between MC-BASE and MC-BT1, while the additional score increase provided by MC-BT2 is negligible.
-We distribute these three models publicly, along with all other models presented in the paper, at \href{https://doi.org/xx.xxxx/zenodo.xxxxxxxx}{xx.xxxx/zenodo.xxxxxxxx}\footnote{ archive at \href{https://share.obspm.fr/s/swyCT7BgEGjtZK3}{https://share.obspm.fr/s/swyCT7BgEGjtZK3}}.
+Given the small number of LDEV sources, the scores we obtain are difficult to compare and likely sensitive to retraining variability.
+Still, we observe a clear 5\% score improvement between MC-BASE and MC-BT1, while the increase from MC-BT1 to MC-BT2 is within typical retraining variability.
+We distribute these three models publicly, along with all other models presented in the paper, at \href{https://doi.org/10.5281/zenodo.18403011}{10.5281/zenodo.18403011}.
 These MAIN-cube models should be used preferentially when transferring SDC2 pre-trained models to new datasets, as they have been exposed to greater example diversity.
-They are also the models used in the interactive SDC2 inference notebook provided in the CIANNA git repository, as it is practically easier to do the inference over the small LDEV cube.
+They are also the models used in the interactive SDC2 inference notebook in the CIANNA GitHub repository, since inference on the small LDEV cube is faster and easier to fit within limited computing resources.

 \end{appendix}